Luminaar/Luminaar.github.io/Pelican/content/python-tooling.md

 Python code, but it is a start.
 Because formatting code by hand is tedious, using some kind of formatter is almost a necessity.

-When working in a team, it's is better when everyones code looks the same.
+When working in a team, it's is better when everyone's code looks the same.
 Ideally it shouldn't be obvious who wrote the code from just looking at it.
 If everyone is using the same formatter, there will not be any "stylistic" comments in code review and no unnecessary diffs if two people work on the same module.